 The market for Serifs fonts decreased as the new fonts and typefaces of san-serif started to appear.
 Arial font is liked because it is easy to read and is bold enough for a person to read the text carefully.

 Final Words: What is the difference between Serif and San-Serif?

-On Social Medias like – Facebook, Instagram, etc people mostly use fonts that are easy to understand and read.
-In these places, you will barely see ads or posts to be posted on a serif font rather than a
+On Social media like – Facebook, Instagram, etc., people mostly use fonts that are easy to understand and read.
+You will barely see ads or posts on a serif font rather than a

 “Typography is the craft of endowing human language with a durable visual form.”

 ― Robert Bringhurst, The Elements of Typographic Style

 As you can see, san-serif fonts are widely used throughout the media, which makes them SERIF in town (pun intended).
 Still, different people have different tastes.
 And some may like serif typefaces, and others may enjoy the opposite.